mspncp/gosu-wiki/C---Tutorial.md

 ...
 ```

+(At this point, please download [Beep.wav](https://raw.githubusercontent.com/gosu/gosu/master/examples/media/Beep.wav) and ensure that it can be found at `media/Beep.wav`.)

 As you can see, loading and playing sound effects could hardly be easier.
-See the reference for more powerful ways of playing back sounds - fiddle around with volume, position and pitch.
+See the reference for more powerful ways of playing back sounds.

 That's it!
 Everything else is up to your imagination.
-If you cannot imagine how this is enough to create games, see the games on the [Gosu Showcase board][showcase].
+If you want to see examples of other types of games being written in Ruby/Gosu, take a look at the great projects on the [Gosu Showcase board][boards.showcase].

-[showcase]: http://www.libgosu.org/cgi-bin/mwf/board_show.pl?bid=2 "Gosu Showcase Board"
+[boards.showcase]: https://www.libgosu.org/cgi-bin/mwf/board_show.pl?bid=2 "Gosu Showcase Board"